 - Research analysts are not aware of which clients use which products or services or which way any client has voted or will vote.

-- Manifest does not provide consulting services to quoted companies, however research subject companies may purchase research reports, governance and remuneration data in relation to their own company or their peer groups to support their understanding of governance matters.
-Manifest does not accept fee income for consultancy or advisory services from quoted companies.
+- Minerva does not provide consulting services to quoted companies, however research subject companies may purchase research reports, governance and remuneration data in relation to their own company or their peer groups to support their understanding of governance matters.
+Minerva does not accept fee income for consultancy or advisory services from quoted companies.

 - Clients who are themselves quoted companies are analysed in the same way as all other quoted companies.